hpc4cmb/toast/docs/install.rst

 Conda Packages
 ~~~~~~~~~~~~~~~~~~~~~~

 The easiest way to install TOAST and all of its optional dependencies is to use the conda package manager.
 The conda-forge ecosystem allows us to create packages that are built consistently with all their dependencies.
+If you already have Anaconda installed and it is a recent version...

 We recommend following the `setup guidelines used by conda-forge <https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge>`_, specifically:

     1. Install a "miniconda" base system (not the full Anaconda distribution).